Welcome to today's edition of the Rush 24-7 podcast.

 Barack Obama has announced today that he has given the Secret Service new rules of engagement in order to lessen the threats to public officials.

-The new rules are this, the rule.
+The new rules are this.

-Secret service agents, government bodyguards are not allowed to shoot any attacker who has a prior criminal record.
+Secret Service agents, government bodyguards are not allowed to shoot any attacker who has a prior criminal record.

 I have no idea.